dudeperf3ct/dudeperf3ct.github.io/sensei/marvin_minsky.md

 If you see a lot of people doing something then if you want to be sure that you want job someday do whats popular then you got a good chance.
 If you want to win a Nobel Prize or solve an important problem then don't do whats popular because chances are you will be just a frog in it in a big pond of frogs.

+There isn't much time left, sun is going to be red giant in 3 billion years.
+So, we have to get out of here and the way to get out of here is to turn yourselves into smart robots.
+We have to get out of these bodies.

 Quotes
 ===========================